wavemaker/docs/learn/app-development/deployment/configuration-management.md

 To address the following cases, WaveMaker introduced Custom Property Sources, such as [BootStrap Property Source](#bootstrap-property-source) and [Dynamic Property Source](#dynamic-property-source) explained in the next section.
 :::

-Note that the following cases are not supported by Environment Properties and System Properties.
+Note that Environment Properties and System Properties do not support the following cases.

 ### Configuration Managed in a Database

-In cases, when the developer want to retrieve the configuration from a database and use it as an application configuration when the application starts.
+In some cases, the developer wants to retrieve the configuration from a database and use it as an application configuration when the application starts.

 ### Configuration through an API